 Student Learning Goals Student Learning Outcomes SLG 1: Use evidence-based information to plan, conduct, and interpret assessments that identify and assist people with communication, literacy, and swallowing differences and disorders across the discipline and lifespan.
 SLO 1: Students will identify environmental, genetic, and acquired conditions that affect communication, literacy, and swallowing/feeding.
-SLO 2: Students will apply appropriate methods of assessment.
-SLO 3: Students will integrate and synthesize information to correctly diagnose the absence or presence of communication, literacy, and swallowing/feeding disorders and make appropriate recommendations.
-SLO 4: Students will identify and refer clients for services as appropriate.
+SLO 2: Students will integrate and synthesize information to correctly diagnose the absence or presence of communication, literacy, and swallowing/feeding disorders and make appropriate recommendations.
 SLG 2: Apply evidence-based information to develop and implement intervention plans for diverse clinical populations with communication, literacy, and swallowing disorders across the discipline and lifespan.
 SLO 1: Students will develop setting appropriate intervention plans with measurable and achievable goals.
-SLO 2: Students will select appropriate materials and instrumentation for intervention.
-SLO 3: Students will provide appropriately sequenced treatment using evidenced-based techniques and strategies, giving clear instruction, and using appropriate models, prompts, and cues.
-SLO 4: Students will measure and evaluate client's performance and progress.
-SLO 5: Students will modify intervention plans, strategies, materials, or instrumentation as appropriate.
+SLO 2: Students will provide appropriately sequenced treatment using evidenced-based techniques and strategies, giving clear instruction, and using appropriate models, prompts, and cues.
+SLO 3: Students will measure and evaluate client's performance and progress.
 SLG 3: Communicate effectively and professionally both orally and in writing.
 SLO 1: Students will complete written administrative and reporting functions necessary for assessment and intervention.
+SLO 2: Students will communicate effectively; recognizing the needs, values, preferred mode of communication, and cultural/linguistic background of individuals.